If you have a configuration file named

-If phpbu has to use any kind of credentials executing a binaries, like for example the
+If PHPBU has to use any kind of credentials executing a binary, like for example the

-mysqldump command, this credentials will maybe displayed in the simulation output.
+mysqldump command, these credentials will be displayed in the simulation output.

-If you are extending phpbu, you can support simulation as well.
-You can find detailed information on this in Chapter 10.
+If you are extending PHPBU, you can support simulation as well.
+You can find detailed information on this in Chapter 11.